Jerusalem cricket

 Jerusalem crickets (or potato bugs) are a group of large, flightless insects in the genera Ammopelmatus and Stenopelmatus, together comprising the tribe Stenopelmatini.
 The former genus is native to the Western United States and parts of Mexico, while the latter genus is from Central America.

 Despite their common names, these insects are neither true crickets (which belong to the family Gryllidae), nor are they native to Jerusalem.
 These nocturnal insects use their strong mandibles to feed primarily on dead organic matter, but can also eat other insects.
 Their highly adapted feet are used for burrowing beneath moist soil to feed on decaying root plants and tubers.
 Despite this, they are not considered serious agriculture pests.
-One species.
-Stenopelmatus talpa, is known to be cannibalistic in the immature stages, but in other species the only known cannibalism is females eating the males after mating.
+One species, Stenopelmatus talpa, is known to be cannibalistic in the immature stages, but in other species the only known cannibalism is females eating the males after mating.

 While Jerusalem crickets are not venomous, they can emit a foul smell and are capable of inflicting a painful bite.
-Jerusalem crickets are an important food source for many species of birds, bats, mammals, rodents, and other insects during the night.
+Jerusalem crickets are an important food source for many species of birds, bats, mammals, and other insects during the night.

 Description

 Their shiny wingless body consists of an exceptionally rotund abdomen with black stripes and a large, bulbous head with its thorax bearing the same width.
 Their coloration is most commonly a reddish-brown body with lighter legs, but this can range from light tan to a dark mahogany, depending on the habitat it lives.
 For instance, those found in forests will often be darker and those in deserts will often be lighter.
 They have relatively short, thick legs that bear small spines to help them burrow and defend themselves.
 Many nocturnal predators rely on the Jerusalem cricket as a food source, especially in the winter.
 Some that hunt them include foxes, skunks, opossums, barn owls, burrowing owls, kestrels, and pallid bats.
 When threatened, Jerusalem crickets will flip over to snap their powerful mandibles and kick their hind legs at its attacker.

 Jerusalem crickets spend a majority of their living underground.
 Their egg masses are laid in holes in the soil.
 After hatching, nymphs perform several molts, up to 10, for about 1-2 years until they reach sexual maturity where they live for 2-6 months.
 Adults can reach up to 2 to 3 inches in length.
 There is little evidence of sexual dimorphism in Jerusalem crickets, except that females are often larger in size, while males have longer hind legs.
 Females will often eat their male counterparts after mating.

-Jerusalem crickets are well-adapted to living in sandy soils, but can be found in sand dunes, chapparals, grasslands, woodlands, and forests hiding underneath debris, such as rocks, wood, etc. and digging underground burrows.
+Jerusalem crickets are well-adapted to living in sandy soils, but can be found in sand dunes, chaparrals, grasslands, woodlands, and forests hiding underneath debris, such as rocks, wood, etc. and digging underground burrows.
 Geographical isolation can be seen in many species endemic to sand dunes and mountains and have become easily affected by habitat fragmentation.